Leptosphaeria maculans: Arabidopsis thaliana model system

-Arabidopsis thaliana is a commonly used model organism in plant sciences which is closely related to Brassica.
-Interestingly, this model organism shows a very high degree of resistance to L. maculans in all accessions tested (except An-1, which provided the source for the rlm3 allele, see below) with no known virulent races known to date, which makes this pathosystem close to a non-host interaction.
-Interestingly, this high level of resistance can be broken by mutation and some resistance can be transferred from A. thaliana to Brassica napus - for example is a B. napus chromosome addition line with A. thaliana chromosome 3 more resistant to L. maculans.
+Arabidopsis thaliana is a commonly used model organism in plant sciences, and which is a member of the Brassicaceae family.
+This model plant shows a very high degree of resistance to L. maculans in all accessions tested (except An-1, which provided the source for the rlm3 allele, see below) with no known virulent races known to date, which makes this pathosystem close to a non-host interaction.
+The high level of resistance can be broken by mutation of genes and some resistance can be transferred from A. thaliana to Brassica napus - for example is a B. napus chromosome addition line with A. thaliana chromosome 3 more resistant to L. maculans.

 RLM1 and RLM2

-Despite all A. thaliana accessions being resistant to L. maculans, it was discovered that this resistance could be regulated by different loci.
+Despite all A. thaliana accessions being resistant to L. maculans, resistance can be regulated by different genetic loci.
 In crosses between different accessions, two loci were discovered: RLM1 on chromosome 1 and RLM2 on chromosome 4.
 The R gene responsible for RLM1 resistance was identified as an R gene of the TIR-NB-LRR family, but the T-DNA insertion mutants were less susceptible than the natural rlm1 allele, indicating that multiple genes at the locus could contribute to resistance.